KarimFAbdellatif/order-executor/README.md

 # Welcome to your CDK Python project!
+After following the initialization process written below by CDK.

 To deploy this code locally:

 Export the AWS environment Variables and run;

 ```